onecrayon/WebOS.sugar/README.markdown

 right clicking a folder or file in your project or using the gear menu next to FILES.

-**Launch Emulator** and **Launch Inspector** will do what they say on the tin (assuming you've installed the SDK), or will quit and then relaunch the program (if it's already running).
+**Launch Emulator** will do what it says on the tin (assuming you've installed the SDK), or will quit and then relaunch the program (if it's already running).
-This is probably useless for the emulator, but very handy for the Inspector.

 **Launch Resource Manager** will run palm-worm for your app.
 It will not relaunch it, so you'll have to close it down yourself.

-**View Log In Terminal** will open up a new Terminal window and subscribe you to your app's debugging log.
+**View Log In Terminal** will open up a new Terminal window and follow your app's debugging log.

 **SSH Into Emulator** will open up an SSH session to the emulator in Terminal.